joofio/online-cv/_posts/2021-12-15-regression-julia.markdown

 Hi, in my last [post](/posts/2020-10-15-Classification-julia.html), I showed how Julia can be used to perform a classification task.
 In that case, we classified patients into two categories, so it was a classification, which is a method for predicting a, you guessed it, categorical outcome.
 But now, we are going to do a regression, where the outcome variable is continuous.

-That said, let’s try to create a model that can predict a time to event.
+That said, let’s try to create a model that can predict the time to an event.
 Even though this could be handled differently, for this purpose, we are going to treat this outcome prediction as a simple continuous variable.

 The dataset is available [here](https://archive.ics.uci.edu/ml/machine-learning-databases/00519/heart_failure_clinical_records_dataset.csv).
 For this tutorial, we are going to need a few packages.
 For using them, check the code below.